anza-xyz/cargo-build-sbf/README.md

 ## SBFPv3 migration

+> [!IMPORTANT]
-Solana is deprecating SBPF versions v0, v1, and v2 in favor of SBPFv3 that enhances cluster security and improves network performance.
+> Solana is deprecating SBPF versions v0, v1, and v2 in favor of SBPFv3 that enhances cluster security and improves
+> network performance.
+>

-The deployment of SBPF versions v0, v1 and v2 is going to be blocked once SIMD-500 is activated.
-It is scheduled for activation in Agave v4.3.
+> The deployment of SBPF versions v0, v1 and v2 is going to be blocked once SIMD-500 is activated.
+It is scheduled for
+> activation in Agave v4.3.

 The table below shows the minimum versions of each program component: